Nergy101/blog/routes/blogs/pocketbase-is-boss.md

 # PocketBase: The Single-File Backend That's Actually Boss

+My personal favorite for hackathons, prototypes, and small projects.
 I'm sure you've all heard of Backend as a Service or BaaS.

 Just to name a few: